rickb777/acceptable/README.md

 and they can even be nested, returning another such function.

 The selected response processor will render the actual response using the data provided, for example a struct will become JSON text if `processor.JSON` renders it.

+### Character set transcoding

+Most responses will be UTF-8, sometimes UTF-16.
+All other character sets (e.g. Windows-1252) are now deprecated.

+However, transcoding is implemented by `Match.ApplyHeaders` so that the `Accept-Charset` content negotiation can be implemented.
+This depends on finding an encoder in `golang.org/x/text/encoding/htmlindex` (no other encoders are supported).

+Whenever possible, responses will be UTF-8.
+Not only is this strongly recommended, it also avoids any transcoding processing overhead.
+It means for example that `Accept-Charset: iso-8859-1, utf-8` will ignore the iso-8859-1 preference and use UTF-8.

+## Status

+This API is well-tested and known to work but not yet fully released because it may yet require breaking API changes.